nilesr/Mako-server/README.md

 It is incredibly easy to make your own module.
 You could rewrite mod_default to use nemo instead of mako by adding "from nemo.parser import nemo" and pasting "preprocessor=nemo," into it six or seven times.
 Or you could make a module that logs all queries to an IRC channel.
 Or you could turn this into a HTTP proxy.
 Really the possibilities are endless.

+In version 076 I took my own advice and made a module that logs all queries to an IRC channel.

 The built in modules are below

 ### mod_logging